tock/tockloader/docs/tab.md

-Return a `TabApp` object from this TAB.
+Return a `TabApp` object from this TAB, or `None` if the requested architecture is not present in the TAB.
 You must specify the desired MCU architecture so the correct App object can be retrieved.
 Note that an architecture may have multiple TBF files if the app is compiled for a fixed address, and multiple fixed address versions are included in the